cloudnativeessentials/dra-tutorial/README.md

   - cel:
       expression: "device.driver == 'gpu.example.com'"
 ```
-Commen Express Language (CEL) can be used to filter for specific attributes.
+Commen Express Language (CEL) can be used to filter for specific attributes. <br>

-Let's compare this DeviceClass with the ones from NVIDIA and Intel:
+Let's compare this DeviceClass with the ones from NVIDIA and Intel: <br>

-NVIDIA:
+NVIDIA: <br>

 ```shell
 helm install --dry-run nvidia-dra-driver-gpu nvidia/nvidia-dra-driver-gpu \
     --create-namespace \